Fannstan/MechaCar_Statistical_Analysis/README.md

 T-Test for Manufacturing Lot 3:
 ![Del_3_ttest_lot3](https://user-images.githubusercontent.com/103215123/183308885-140c1180-d90d-45f6-9755-99bac02e6b54.png)

 T-Test to determine if the mean PSI for Lot 3 is statistically different from the population mean of 1500 PSI.
-The T-Test shows that the p-value is
+The T-Test shows that the p-value is 0.1589 which is above the significance level of 0.05 percent and the mean of the sample 1496.14 is within the 95 percent confidence interval.
+The two means are statistically similar.